gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 them together.  *Whoomp!* A ball of fire as big as a house blossomed in the sky above the fleeing bookster.

-"Run!"
+"Look out!"
 Erileine screamed.

-Razi ran.
-He dove face-first down the side of the mountain.
+Razi threw himself face-first down the side of the mountain.
 Destruction crashed to the ground a hand's breath behind the soles of his sandals.
 Pine trees exploded as pitch boiled and burst into flame.
 He was already on his feet, still running.